-If you plan to adjust and maintain this chair yourself, Quickie recommends that you use a torque wrench.
+If you plan to adjust and maintain this chair yourself, Sunrise recommends that you use a torque wrench.

-NOTE- The wrench must measure inch-pounds (N.m).
+NOTE- The wrench must measure inch-pounds.
 You can buy a torque wrench and proper sockets from a hardware store.

-CHECK-OUT
+C. CHECK-OUT

 Be sure this chair performs to your chosen operational settings.
-If it does not, turn the chair off immediately and reprogram with the Quickie Programmer. if you do not own a Quickie Programmer have your supplier reprogram your wheelchair as needed.
-Or, you can order a Quickie Programmer for your own use from your supplier.
+If it does not, turn the chair off immediately and reprogram with the Quickie DTT Programmer. if you do not own a Quickie DTT Programmer have your supplier reprogram your wheelchair as needed.
+Or, you can order a Quickie DTT Programming Pad for your own use, from your supplier.